classicvalues/com.unity.cv.datasetvisualizer/visualizer_readme.txt

 - The tool cannot open a dataset that has no labeler data (bounding boxes, semantic segmentation, etc.)
 - On Windows: a warning appears when launching the app (This can be ignored)
+- 3D bounding boxes are not rendered properly when the camera is inside the box